hoangduytran/blender-manual/manual/files/media/video_formats.rst

 `AV1 <https://en.wikipedia.org/wiki/AV1>`__
    A free open-standard lossy video compression format, designed as a successor to *VP9*.
-   AV1 offers great compression rates and visual quality, *AV1* produces video files that that are about 30% more space efficient than *VP9*
+   AV1 offers great compression rates and visual quality, *AV1* produces video files that are about 30% more space efficient than *VP9*

 .. _files-audio-codecs: